 Kingfisher Class (Year 5)

-This half term, as part of collaboration with the Royal Shakespeare Company and several local schools, we will be studying Romeo and Juliet.
+This term, as part of collaboration with the Royal Shakespeare Company and several local schools, we will be studying Romeo and Juliet.
 Through reading and drama activities, the children will get to know the play really well and we will use this to inspire a range of writing tasks.
 These will include writing persuasive letters, creating a modern version of the play and inventing a new scene.
 Year 5 is particularly lucky because we will take part in a collaborative performance with the other local schools and even have a day with an actor from the Royal Shakespeare Company!
 Please note that the performance will be to the other children taking part only and not to a wider audience.

 In our grammar lessons, we will look at how authors link ideas together with pronouns and adverbs and look at the ways in which brackets are used to add additional information to a sentence.
 Spelling will continue to be taught through the Read Write Inc programme.

-We start off this term by learning how to divide increasingly large numbers using formal written methods before moving on to fractions, decimal numbers and percentages.
+We will start off this term by learning how to divide increasingly large numbers using formal written methods before moving on to fractions, decimal numbers and percentages.
 We will learn how to convert between these and investigate how they are used in real life.
 In our shape topics we will be getting stuck in to investigating the properties of 2D and 3D shapes and will learn how to translate and reflect 2D shapes precisely.

 History and Geography